KRana17/KRana17.github.io/_posts/2025-02-09-unveiling-python-decorators-supercharge-your-code-patterns.md

 ### Main Content

 A decorator, in essence, is a function that wraps around another function, modifying its functionality.
 It is defined using the `@` syntax, placed immediately before the function it modifies.
-For example:
+For ex:

 ```python
 def my_decorator(func):